How the outperformers outperform

 Today’s top B2B winners know how to avoid the pitfalls.
 Their strategies are clear:

-Winning sales people take control of sales calls, develop a constructive sense of urgency and coach their buyers.
+6. Coach customers: Winning sales people take control of sales calls, develop a constructive sense of urgency and

 Selling successfully requires skill and practice and these methods may not come naturally to everyone.
 They are also not a recipe for success.
 But they do demonstrate that the winners are adapting to the changing business environment and that it is possible for anyone to learn these skills and win at B2B sales.

 • HBR, infographic: Do you really know who your best sales people are?